 Delegator: Local Government Express Power to Local Government Act 1995: Delegate: s 5.42(b) Delegation of some powers or duties to the CEO. s 5.43 Limitations on delegations to the CEO.
-Express Power or See relevant provisions and clauses set out in functions below Duty Delegated: for: Planning and Development Act 2005 Planning and Development (Local Planning Schemes) Regulations 2015 Local Town Planning Scheme 4A - Local Town Planning Scheme 10 Local Planning Scheme No. 11 Delegate: Chief Executive Officer Function: 1.
-Structure Plans (a) The determination under Clause 17(1) of the Deemed Provisions as to whether a structure plan complies with the requirements of Clause 16(1), or if further information is required before the structure plan can be accepted for assessment and advertising. (b) The advertisingThe advertising of a structure plan under Clause 18(2) of the Deemed Provisions. (c) The provision of advice and assistance to the (c) The provision of advice and assistance to the Commission under Clause 23 of the Deemed Provisions. (d) The determination that advertising of an amendment to a structure plan is not required, where it is minor in nature, under Clause 29(3) of the Deemed Provisions. (e) The preparation of a report and recommendation on an amendment to a structure plan, under Clause 20 of the Deemed Provisions, where it is determined that the amendment is minor in nature and advertising is not required.
-2. Activity Centre Plans (a) The determination under Clause 33(1) of the Deemed Provisions as to whether an activity centre structure plan complies with the requirements of Regulation 32(1), or if further information is required before the structure plan can be accepted for assessment and advertising. (b) The advertising of an activity centre structure plan under Clause 34(2) of the Deemed Provisions. (c) The provision of advice and assistance to the Commission under Clause 39 of the Deemed Provisions. (d) The determination that advertising of an amendment to a structure plan is not required, where it is minor in nature, under Clause 45(3) of the Deemed Provisions.
+Express Power or Duty Delegated: for: Planning and Development Act 2005 Planning and Development (Local Planning Schemes) Regulations 2015 Local Town Planning Scheme 4A - Local Town Planning Scheme 10 Local Planning Scheme No. 11 Delegate: Chief Executive Officer Function: 1.
+Structure Plans (a) The determination under Clause 17(1) of the Deemed Provisions as to whether a structure plan complies with the requirements of Clause 16(1), or if further information is required before the structure plan can be accepted for assessment and advertising. (b) The advertising The advertising of a structure plan under Clause 18(2) of the Deemed Provisions. (c) The provision of advice and assistance to the Commission under Clause 23 of the Deemed Provisions. (d) The determination that advertising of an amendment to a structure plan is not required, where it is minor in nature, under Clause 29(3) of the Deemed Provisions. (e) The preparation of a report and recommendation on an amendment to amendment to a structure plan, under Clause 20 of the Deemed Provisions, where it is determined that the amendment is minor in nature and advertising is not required.
+2. Activity Centre Plans (a) The determination under Clause 33(1) of the Deemed Provisions as to whether an activity centre structure plan complies with the requirements of Regulation 32(1) , or if further information is required before the structure plan can be accepted for assessment and advertising. (b) The advertising of an activity centre structure plan under Clause 34(2) of the Deemed Provisions. (c) The provision of advice and assistance to the Commission under Clause 39 of the Deemed Provisions. (d) The determination that advertising of an amendment to a structure plan is not required, where it is minor in nature, under Clause 45(3) of the Deemed Provisions.